Disabilities in Higher Education

 What if I need an accommodation to apply to the school?

 The school must modify admissions tests so that test results accurately reflect your aptitude, knowledge, or achievement level—not your disability.
-Under Section 504, however, the school cannot ask you if you have a disability and need an accommodation during the admissions process.
+The school cannot ask you if you have a disability and need an accommodation during the admissions process.
+Additionally, the College Board may not indicate to colleges or universities that a student received an accommodation on the SAT, PSAT, or any Advanced Placement Tests.
 If you need a reasonable accommodation to complete admissions forms, ask the school admissions office or Office for Students with Disabilities.

 What if the campus is inaccessible?